 Marriage is a life commitment and an ongoing relationship and may continue in the hereafter, Insha Allah.
 Finding the right partner is always challenging, especially who can prove to be a perfect Muslim husband in the future?
 Islam gives us some guidelines in this regard.
 If we follow these guidelines, we will be able to find a perfect Muslim man.

 Here are some general and specific Islamic guidelines to consider if you meet some specific spouse in a Masjid, conference, your local community, charity dinner, or some other event.

 A Practicing Muslim

-The Prophet (PBUH) guided the women that before you a choose a man for marriage, first and foremost thing to look for is that he should be a real practicing Muslim.
+The Prophet (PBUH) guided the women that before you choose a man for marriage, the first and foremost thing to look for is that he should be a real practicing Muslim.
 Every bearded brother is not a practicing Muslim, nor everyone with a short thobe is a practicing Muslim, then how would you identify a practicing Muslim?
 Deal with him!!
 If he has a beard or short thobe, but he lies or backbites, or he cheats, or he is useless, he envies people, looks down at people, thinks of himself as superior; is he a PRACTICING BROTHER?!
 NO, he’s not.

 If you want to check whether a potential spouse is practicing, visit the Masjid he lives nearby.
 Go to the sheik and ask if he prays Salah in the congregation.
 Parents need to confirm that you are marrying your daughter to someone who is not only perfect in religious commitment, but also in character.
 The Prophet (PBUH) said: